 The second item lists hoki, a white fish found along the southern coasts of Australia and New Zealand.
 Although it is not as rich in fatty acids as salmon, it is just as high in protein.

 The third ingredient includes potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 The fourth ingredient includes peas.
 Peas are a quality source of carbohydrates.
 Plus (like all legumes) they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The fifth item lists carrots.
+The fifth ingredient includes carrots.
 Carrots are loaded with beta-carotene, minerals and dietary fiber.